urvashisingh/ec-helm-plugin-testing/README.md

 	Canary with pause.
 	controls :
 		image.tag=0,1 or 0,2
-		pause.duration=~ or number in seconds
+		pause.duration=~ or duration:number in seconds, e.g. duration:30

 #### canary_pause_with_steps
 	Canary with indefinite pause and weight set to 30
 	controls :
 		image.tag=0,1 or 0,2
             pause.duration=~ or duration:number in seconds, e.g. duration:30